UNiXMIT/UNiXextend/docs/AcuXDBC-WINDOWS.md

 ```

 Where file-name is the name of the Vision/XFD file that you want to load.
-When the names of the Vision and xfd files are the same, you can use just its file-name without any extension.
+**NOTE:** When the names of the Vision and xfd files are the same, you can use just its file-name without any extension.
 When you have different names or you want to use aliases, you can use this syntax:

 ```